 It certainly does cost more to visit Disneyland today, but not as much as you’d think.
 And these numbers are not entirely complete.
 For example, they don’t include the increased cost of parking or food.
 They also cover a very finite period in the history of the park.

 Nor do they take into account multiple visits to the same attraction on the same day, like today’s all-inclusive tickets allow.
-If you were to do everything we discussed above and ride the Jungle Cruise 3 more times the same day, it could cost an extra $.90, or $7.85 in 2015 dollars, bringing the modern total to $73.25!
+If you were to do everything we discussed above and ride the Jungle Cruise 3 more times the same day, it would cost an extra $.90, or $8.32 in 2018 dollars, bringing the modern total to $77.69!

-Can you imagine some Skipper with his hand out every time you wanted to go?
+Can you imagine some Skipper with his hand out every time you wanted to go for a trip?